 Applies to vancomycin: oral capsule, oral powder for solution, oral powder for suspension

 Other dosage forms:

-Along with its needed effects, vancomycin (the active ingredient contained in Vancocin) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, vancomycin (the active ingredient contained in Vancocin) may cause unwanted side effects that require medical attention.

 - Bladder pain